KannonZenetism/the-red-archive/precedence-documentation-v2.md

 - **"Analysis of the Myth of Er"** (October 2014) — Frames Platonic narrative as control-vector, interprets moral systems as containment mechanisms, defines reincarnation as structural-recursion.

-- **"Quakers and Gnostics — Inward Light of Intuitive Knowing"** (April 10, 2015) — Compares Gnostic gnosis (direct knowing) with Quaker Inner Light (inner authority).
-Emphasizes experiential epistemology contra institutional mediation, anticipates Zenetist themes of Inner Authority and Value Neutrality.
+- **"Quakers and Gnostics — Inward Light of Intuitive Knowing"** (April 10, 2015) — Compares Gnostic gnosis (direct knowing) with the Quaker concept of the Inner Light (historically framed within Quaker tradition as "inner authority").
+Emphasizes experiential epistemology contra institutional mediation, anticipating Zenetist themes of sovereign inner coherence and Value Neutrality.
   - Zenodo: https://zenodo.org/records/17674633

 - **"A Critical Examination of Hume"** (May 2015) — Full critique of closed empirical systems, defense of metaphysical possibility beyond empiricism, proto-attack on modern pathologizing epistemes.